fmidev/ml-harvesterseasons/README-SWI2.md

 To download static predictors such as soil type, run `get-ECC-static.py`.

 To plot the LUCAS locations on map (whole set or subset), run `plot-LUCAS-locations.py`.
 You will need a NUTS_RG_20M_2021_4326.json file for the background map.
+List of all 10 000 Lucas locations used in this study can be found in '10000pointIDs-2.txt' file.

 lisää lista meidän mallissa käytetyistä point-idstä jakeluun
 ## Training the model